2006 al-Askari mosque bombing: United States and Israel

-Post-bombing violence against Sunnis
+Post-bombing anti-Sunni violence

 As a result of the bombing, there was widespread violence throughout Iraq.
 According to the Sunni Clerical Association of Muslim Scholars, 168 mosques were attacked in the two days following the bombing, while ten imams were murdered and fifteen others kidnapped.
 The Shi'ite controlled Interior Ministry said it could only confirm figures for Baghdad, where it had reports of 19 mosques attacked, one cleric killed and one abducted.
 The normal daily patrols of US coalition forces and Iraqi security forces were temporarily suspended in Baghdad during the few days following the bombing.